robcharlwood/gcp-av/README.md

 * Go to your ``freshclam`` cloud function and trigger it.
 You don't normally need to do this as it will run automatically once every 24 hours, but I am assuming you don't want to wait that long. :-) This will pull down the virus definitions database and store it to the relevant private bucket.
 * Once this has completed successfully, open your Slack and head to the room you configured for your web hook.
 * Open the Cloud storage browser in the Google Cloud Console and make sure you are in the ``gcp-av-watch-bucket`` bucket.
-* Upload a ``clean.txt`` text file with "hello world" on something in it and wait for Slack to pop out a notification that it has found and scanned a clean file.
+* Upload a ``clean.txt`` text file with "hello world" or something in it and wait for Slack to pop out a notification that it has found and scanned a clean file.
 * Upload a second text file called ``infected.txt`` with the following content ``X5O!P%@AP[4\PZX54(P^)7CC)7}$EICAR-STANDARD-ANTIVIRUS-TEST-FILE!$H+H*
 ``.
-* Wait for a slack notification saying that an infected file has been uploaded to the bucket.
+* Wait for a Slack notification saying that an infected file has been uploaded to the bucket.
 * Check the bucket and ensure that the infected file was deleted!
 * Profit! :)